jmeyer2030/BitboardChessUCI/Chess2/DesignDocument.md

 - Add promotion piece type
 - Look for checks in move generation
 - Add game ending

+## Static Evaluation

+How do we consider piece activity/development in evaluation?

+IDEA: Since we need to compute all legal moves for check validation, can we use the number of legal moves as a metric?

+IDEA: Create better opening/middle/endgame detection and clearer piece square tables.

 ### Looking forward:

 - Add negamax
 - Add quiescence
 - Fix whatever make/unmake bug
+-

 ## Overview: